ViRGIS-Team/gdal-upm/README.md

 ## Build Tests and Platform Support

-This package is build tested on multiple platforms using the [ViRGiS Team Test Project](https://github.com/ViRGIS-Team/test-project).
+This package is build-tested on multiple platforms using the [ViRGiS Team Test Project](https://github.com/ViRGIS-Team/test-project).

-See that project for working examples and current list of working platforms.
+See that project for working examples and the current list of working platforms.

 ## Version numbers